The Best Retirement Blogs in 2020

 It’s never too early or too late to plan for retirement.
 While necessary, retirement planning isn’t easy and can get very confusing.
 Trying to learn best practices and derive meaning from financial and healthcare jargon can be burdensome.

 Luckily, we live in a time where any and all information can be found easily through the internet.
-You’ll find a dearth of information on financial planning, housing planning, and healthcare planning on the internet to help you learn everything you need to in an easily digestible format.
+On our blog you’ll find a dearth of information on financial planning, housing planning, and healthcare planning to help you learn everything you need in an easily digestible format.
 Whether you are planning or saving for retirement or are already retired and looking for more lifestyle tips and advice, Harbor Life Settlement has pulled together a list of retirement blogs that will help you in 2020.

 Best Blogs for Retirement Planning

 Retirement planning is crucial.
 Whether you’re 20 or 50, though daunting, making time for and planning for your retirement days is important.
 However, with a firm plan, you can successfully plan for your retirement.
 Here are the best blogs to help you better understand and come up with the best plan for retirement.

 Financial Samurai is one of the most widely recognized retirement blogs.
 You can find a wealth of information on wealth management, tips on how to build wealth, and teaches you about entrepreneurship.
 Take advantage of this site’s bi-weekly newsletter.

 - Mr. Money Mustache

 Mr. Money Mustache is written by a man who retired in his 30s and lives in retirement by following a low-cost lifestyle.
 If you’re looking for information on how to retire early, this blog is right for you.
 Content is dedicated to frugal living and financial freedom.
 Keep in mind that the advice found on this blog takes retirement to the extreme with low cost and frugal living habits.